unitedwardrobe/graphql-middleware-error-handler/README.md

 ### `captureReturnedErrors`

-Determines if whe a resolver returns an error instead of throwing one it should also be captured.
+Determines if a resolver returns an error instead of throwing one it should also be captured.
 Defaults to `false`.

 ### `forwardErrors`

-Determines if the the error should be rethrown after is was captured by the middleware.
+Determines if the error should be rethrown after is was captured by the middleware.
 Defaults to `false`.

 ## License